c20d-us/Gnimu-Monitor/README.md

 ## Features

-- BLE device discovery and connection
+- RaceBox BLE device discovery and connection (hard-coded to only display devices with a "RaceBox" name prefix)
 - Live data panels displaying position, motion, GNSS status, IMU, and timing
 - Real-time map tracking with follow mode